 Judith Lissing is a Scientist, Mindfulness Trainer, Psychotherapist & Wellness Coach, She has a personal meditation practice that spans almost 4 decades as well as nearly 20 years experience in teaching stress management and meditation.

 Judith holds a Bachelor of Science degree with Honours in Immunology and a Masters degree in Public Health.
-She has been an Associate Lecturer in the Faculty of Medicine at the University of NSW since 1999, and has also held roles in medical research and health management during the course of her career.
+She has been an Associate Lecturer in the Faculty of Medicine at the University of NSW since 2000, and has also held roles in medical research and health management during the course of her career.

-As part of her Masters degree, Judith developed a primary prevention program for youth suicide, based on developing positive self-concept in childhood and improving the resilience of young people.
+As part of her Masters degree, Judith developed a primary prevention program for youth suicide, based on building positive self-concept in childhood and improving the resilience of young people.
 She was invited to trial this program in schools across Sydney, and eventually developed an adult program based on Mindfulness practice and Positivity, a course that she runs on a regular basis throughout the year.
 She also conducts workplace programs to enhance productivity and positivity at work.